openshift-app-service-poc/service-mapper/samples/rds/README.md

 ## Install Service Binding Operator

-All manifests for installing the Service Binding Operator are stored in the `operators/sbo` folder.
+Install the Service Binding Operator from the "Operator Hub", as you have done for [ACK Operator](#install-ack-operator)

+Register the ClusterRole to allow the Service Binding Operator to get,list,watch Service Proxies.

 ```
 kubectl apply -f samples/rds/operators/sbo